TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Evaluation Results

 \subsection{Generation}

-Table~\ref{tab:generation} summarizes text-to-image generation performance across three complementary benchmarks.
+\Cref{tab:generation} summarizes text-to-image generation performance across three complementary benchmarks.
 Several observations emerge from the unified evaluation.
-Detailed results are in \Cref{sec:detailed_results}.
+Detailed results are in Appendix \ref{sec:detailed_results}.

 First of all, \textbf{no single model dominates all generation facets}.
-DeepGen achieves the highest GenEval score (86.59), excelling at compositional reasoning tasks such as object counting and spatial positioning, yet it lacks understanding capabilities entirely.
+Ovis-U1 (3.6B) attains the highest GenEval score (90.05), surpassing DeepGen (86.59) and Emu3.5 (81.83) despite being the smallest 3.6B model in this comparison, and also achieves the strongest UEval result (34.17), indicating particularly compositional and instruction-faithful generation behavior.
+DeepGen still leads on DPG Bench (87.44), excelling at fine-grained prompt fidelity, yet it lacks understanding capabilities entirely.
 Emu3.5 leads on WISE (0.633) by a wide margin, suggesting superior encoding of world knowledge---particularly in cultural and spatial reasoning, but its generation pipeline differs substantially from other models, relying on vLLM \citep{kwon2023efficient}-based autoregressive decoding with classifier-free guidance rather than diffusion.
 OmniGen2 and Bagel perform comparably on DPG Bench (84.51 vs.\ 84.11), indicating similar fidelity in detail-rich generation, while BLIP3-o achieves strong GenEval performance (81.36) despite its smaller 4B scale.
 Second, \textbf{model scale alone does not determine generation quality}.
-BLIP3-o (4B) outperforms the larger Janus-Pro (7B) on GenEval by 2.4 points and on WISE by 0.03, while the 1.3B Janus variants lag substantially behind all 7B models, suggesting that architectural design and training data quality play a more decisive role than parameter count.
-Additionally, \textbf{the WISE benchmark reveals a pronounced gap between models on world-knowledge-intensive prompts}.
+Ovis-U1 (3.6B) tops GenEval despite being smaller than most competitors; BLIP3-o (4B) outperforms the larger Janus-Pro (7B) on GenEval by 2.4 points and on WISE by 0.03, while the 1.3B Janus variants lag substantially behind all 7B models, suggesting that architectural design and training data quality play a more decisive role than parameter count.
+Additionally, the WISE benchmark reveals a pronounced gap between models on world-knowledge-intensive prompts.
 The spread from Emu3.5 (0.633) to Janus (0.222) is nearly threefold, indicating that knowledge grounding remains a key differentiator among current UMMs.